 It is essential that leaders be willing to take responsibility for any decisions that turn out to be ineffective or unpopular rather than distancing themselves.
 Responsibility also means being willing to hunker down and actually do the work.
 It means having those tough conversations with difficult clients or colleagues.
 It means establishing and holding firm to your organization's non-negotiables.
 It means persuading others through logic and inspiration.
 It means publicly acknowledging that if you didn't know, as a leader it was your job to know.
 It means striving to behave in a manner that justifies your position and compensation to the other members of your team.
 It means closing the gap between what you say and what you do.
 This principal I interviewed for my thesis years ago summed up my notion of sticky leadership in his school.
 He said:

-“Well, the bottom line rests with the principal.
-I’m the one that ultimately has the responsibility and is most accountable.”
+the one that ultimately has the responsibility and is most accountable.”

 Even though his school culture was collaborative and staff demonstrated that they felt empowered, he was very clear who was responsible for his organization and everyone in it.
 So ask yourself on a regular basis: Are being responsible?
 Are you carrying your share of the load?
 Are you walking the walk?